dart-lang/site-www/src/_guides/libraries/index.md

 data (`dart:convert`).
 Additional APIs are available in [community contributed packages](/guides/libraries/useful-libraries).

-The following table lists all of the Dart core libraries that work on all [Dart platforms](/platforms).
+The following table lists the Dart core libraries that work on all [Dart platforms](/platforms).

 <div class="table-wrapper" markdown="1">